Nima-Fr/TryHackMe/All_in_One/README.md

 Elyana's user password is hidden in the system.
 Find it ;)
 ~~~

-I used find command to find the files owned by "elyana" and found the password:
+I used find command to find the files owned by "elyana" and found the file containing the password:

 ~~~
 bash-4.4$ find / -user elyana -type f 2>/dev/null